cgpeanut/whizlabs-data-engineer/README.md

 Storage Options Types:

-- Structed Data
+- Structured Data
     - If the data you want to store can be organized into a table structure with rows and columns, it's structured data.
     - Structured data comes in various sizes, and cost based on the requirements.
     - Examples - Logs, user profiles, sensor data, financial data.
 - Structured Data can be stored in:
     - Cloud SQL, Cloud Spanner, Clouad Datastore, Cloud Bigtable, Clouad Bigquery, Persistent Disk.

-Unstructured Data
+- Unstructured Data
     - Unstructured datais a sequence of bytes which could be from a video, image or a document
     - Data is stored as objects in buckets
     - You can't get any insights from structured data